 Deciding to use Suboxone to treat your opiate problem does not mean you have chosen to replace one drug with another.
 Suboxone does not create a euphoric sensation when taken.
 No matter how much Suboxone you take, it will never result in getting high.
 It simply causes you to feel normal.

 Suboxone induction is the process you use to stop taking your opiate of choice.
 Don’t worry, this process will only last a short time (usually 2-3 hours), after which you will take one or more Suboxone tablets.
 These tablets will free you of your craving, helping you feel normal again.

 You will not be alone in your journey to free yourself from opiate addiction.
 During the maintenance phase, you will see your clinician at The Holiner Psychiatric Group regularly to monitor your progress.
 During this time, your clinician will adjust your dosage if necessary and address any questions or issues you may have.
 At The Holiner Psychiatric Group, our clinicians don’t stop there.
 We will continue to help you throughout your journey by providing support and ongoing counseling in order to minimize your risk of relapse.

 3) Medical Taper

 The last phase of Suboxone treatment is the medical taper phase.
 In this phase, you and your healthcare team at The Holiner Psychiatric Group will determine if the time is right to begin slowly tapering down your dose of Suboxone.

 The Holiner Psychiatric Group has psychiatrists who specialize in the use of Suboxone treatment for opiate addiction.
-Call us for an appointment in our Dallas or McKinney offices today or simply fill out the form on this page, and we’ll start the process of freeing you from your opiate addiction.
+Call us for an appointment at our Dallas office today or simply fill out the form on this page, and we’ll start the process of freeing you from your opiate addiction.